flutter/website/src/cookbook/networking/background-parsing.md

 ---
-layout: page
-title: "Parsing JSON in the background"
+title: Parsing JSON in the background
-permalink: /cookbook/networking/background-parsing/
 ---

 By default, Dart apps do all of their work on a single thread.
 In many cases, this model simplifies coding and is fast enough that it does not result in poor app performance or stuttering animations, often called "jank."

 However, we may need to perform an expensive computation, such as parsing a very large JSON document.
 If this work takes more than 16 milliseconds, our users will experience jank.

 To avoid jank, we need to perform expensive computations like this in the background.
 On Android, this would mean scheduling work on a different thread.
 In Flutter, we can use a separate [Isolate](https://docs.flutter.io/flutter/dart-isolate/Isolate-class.html).

 ## Directions